PathologyDataScience/triteia/README.md

 This package can be installed using `pip install`.
 The build and dependencies are defined in pyproject.toml.

 Testing and code formatting is automated using tox and pytest and can be run using `python -m tox run`.
+The testing configuration is defined in tox.ini.

 ### Repository organization